regenrek/regenrek-blog-11ty/src/posts/2019-04-27-how-to-upgrade-10-tailwind.md

 ---
 title: How to use Tailwind CSS 1.0.0 in Nuxt today
-summary: Since Tailwind announced the 1.0.0 beta recently the final release doesn't seem to be far away.
+summary: Since Adam Wathan recently announced the 1.0.0 beta of his Tailwind CSS Toolkit the final release doesn't seem to be far away.
 Time to integrate the next Tailwind version into nuxt and vue.js
 date: 2019-04-27
 tags:
   - post